f4hbg/ezChromato/INSTALL.md

-# ezChromato installation
+## ezChromato installation

+# hardware

-**before anything else, connect the USB cable and flash the arduino with the ezchromato.ino file
+**when Arduino and ADS1220 wiring is done, connect the USB cable and flash the arduino with the ezchromato.ino file

+# sofware

 **1) install needed apps**